Did You Know?

 Our 26-acre campus abuts hundreds of acres of Audubon and North County Land Trust conservation lands.

 We make good use of our beautiful setting.
 The many trails provide an outdoor science lab for environmental studies and nature walks.
 We tend a sizeable vegetable garden which is used by the science department for curricular purposes and is harvested for use at our family-style lunches.

 All students volunteer their time and energy to make their world a better place.

-Beginning in Kindergarten, we introduce a community service program which encourages volunteerism, civic-mindedness, and leadership development.
+Each year, our students participate in community service initiatives which encourage volunteerism, civic-mindedness, and leadership development.
 Whether sewing plush beds for animal shelters, mixing ingredients for homemade dog treats, selling handmade ornaments to raise money for endangered sea animals, donating food to local food banks, reading to our buddies at the local Head Start Preschool, visiting our grandfriends at The Gables, or performing for developmentally disabled friends at The Arc, Applewild students learn early the importance of being compassionate and engaged members of the community beyond Crocker House.